People Are Complete Suckers For Online Reviews

 Correct.
 What went wrong for other people?
 Why did it go wrong?
 Will this function impact me?

 As a case in point it's not really possible to buy an inexpensive TV that lacks "smart" features anymore.
 Smart features are very inconsistent from manufacturer to manufacturer.
 Thing is, if I never connect my TV to anything but an antenna, do those smart features matter?
-I need to read other users' experiences with a given TV or a range of candidate TVs to see what features work and what don't, and just becau
+I need to read other users' experiences with a given TV or a range of candidate TVs to see what features work and what don't, and just because a TV gets poor reviews doesn't mean that the functions that I'll use are the ones poorly reviewed.
+It could be that the Internet connectivity stuff is what's garbage, or like the one I actually bought, the stock remote sucks but if I get a $10 remote from the previous model TV, I get 80% of the features back that normally require a cell phone with Bluetooth or other "smart" feature to work.

 Correct.
 What went wrong for other people?
 Why did it go wrong?
 Will this function impact me?